 - Vehicles in Storage and/or Limited Operation - Batteries will discharge while the vehicle is in storage due to normal current draw loads - Vehicles have several modules in their electrical system that will draw small amounts of current (20-30 milliamps 0.02-0.03 amps) the more discharged a battery gets the more susceptible it is to permanent damage (more likely to happen in temperatures below 32 deg.
 F / 0 deg.
-C) - The charging system is not capable of bringing a deeply discharged battery back to near full charge in a short time, such as idling for 15 minutes or short drive cycles - Vehicles stored for extended periods of time may need to use an auxiliary battery maintainer/charge expressly designed to do this - Battery Saver/Transport Mode is used to reduce the vehicle's electrical system battery draw by turning off features that are not essential and is intended to stay enabled as long as possible before vehicle delivery - NOTE: Vehicles cannot be put back into Transport Mode once exited
+C) - The charging system is not capable of bringing a deeply discharged battery back to near full charge in a short time, such as idling for 15 minutes or short drive cycles - Vehicles stored for extended periods of time may need to use an auxiliary battery maintainer/charge expressly designed to do this - Battery Saver/Transport Mode is used to reduce the vehicle's electrical system battery draw by turning off features that are not essential and is intended to stay enabled as long as possible before vehicle delivery - Refer to "Storage of New Vehicles Storage Policy" in Section 2 of the Warranty and Policy Manual in "Carrier Drop-Off & New Car Delivery" - Battery SOC drops about 10% a month in Transport Mode and more than 20% in Customer Mode - NOTE: Vehicles cannot be put back into Transport Mode once exited